Application Deployment

 - One needs first to deploy the application

-itself. - A database containing the text content from scientific articles.
+scholaragitself. - A database containing the text content from scientific articles.
 The package currently supports

-databases. - (Optional) If the database needs to be populated, a tool parsing scientific articles is needed.
+OpenSearchandElasticSearchdatabases. - (Optional) If the database needs to be populated, a tool parsing scientific articles is needed.

 This is the case of

-is the only solution supported byscholarag
+Redisis the only solution supported byscholarag.

 To deploy everything, one needs first to create fill the two following environment variables

-in the compose.yaml
+in the compose.yaml file.

 SCHOLARAG__DB__INDEX_PARAGRAPHS=TO_BE_SPECIFIED